How to apply: First-year JD applicants

 If you are applying as a first-year JD student, you are required to complete the on-line application hosted on the Law School Admission Council (LSAC) website.
 This same application may be used to apply for our early commitment option (ECO).
 See our online FAQs for more details about the application process, including the ECO.
 You may access our online application after August 2.

-Entrance Exam: Applicants must take the LSAT or GRE (unless applying as a Direct Admit or Advanced Standing student).
+Entrance Exam: Applicants must take the LSAT, GRE, or JD-Next test (unless applying as a Direct Admit or Advanced Standing student).
 Information about the LSAT may be found on the LSAC website.
-Applicants who take the GRE can log in to their ETS account and select Indiana University Maurer School of Law as a recipient of GRE results using the ETS IU code: 4703.
+Applicants who take the GRE can log in to their ETS account and select Indiana University Maurer School of Law as a recipient of GRE results using the ETS IU code 4703.
+For information about JD-Next, please visit the JD-Next website.

 LSAC Credential Assembly Service (CAS): All applicants must complete the Law School’s online application and submit all supporting documents using the LSAC Credential Assembly Service, including those who take the GRE.